slaclab/beamtime-calibration-suite/docs/testing.md

 Since the test data is large, [LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) is used and needs to be installed.
 (LFS is installed already on _S3DF_)

-Some more info on testing, such as adding now data to the _test\_data_ submodule or add a new test-case to _test_SuiteScripts.py_, can be found [in this file.](https://github.com/slaclab/beamtime-calibration-suite/blob/development/tests/test_SuiteScripts.py)
+Some more info on testing, such as adding now data to the _test\_data_ submodule or adding a new suite_script test, can be found in [test_SuiteScripts.py.](https://github.com/slaclab/beamtime-calibration-suite/blob/development/tests/test_SuiteScripts.py)